johnsonjosiah18/Module2Challenge/README.md

 #The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
 This should be in percentage format.

 #Based upon this information it additionally returns the tickers with the totals of the greatest percentage increase/decrease and greatest volume.

+#Code for this file is in the stock_analysis.vbs file in the Module2Challenge Repo.